kelvinos2624/qemu-riscv-kernel/README.md

 project is scoped as a systems engineering portfolio piece: small enough to explain deeply, but real enough to exercise the hardware/software boundary.

+## Project Status

+Progress: `[########------------] 40%`

+The kernel currently boots on QEMU `virt`, initializes UART output, installs a machine-mode trap path, handles timer interrupts, and runs preemptive FIFO round-robin kernel threads using trap-frame-based switching.
+The project is now moving from core execution management into scheduling primitives such as sleep queues, wait queues, and mutexes.
+Memory management, userspace isolation, syscalls, and the simulated accelerator driver remain future milestones.

 ## Project Goals

 The project is designed to show practical understanding of: